valespring/place-framework/README.md

 For example, `$grid-flex` is set to `true` by default if you need a grid variation that uses flexbox.
 However, maybe your project is simple in nature and doesn't need to utilize flexbox.
 Simply set to `false` and, upon compilation, will eliminate unused classes and reduce your overall CSS footprint.

 ### Single Variable Strings
-A handful of variables interpolate with the mixins and functions created, allowing the variables you set in the configuration to simply output with your changes in place.
-For instance, the grid generates a column class based on the `$grid-column-prefix` plus the infix of the viewport.
-Therefore, assume we use `$grid-viewport-desktop-infix`.
-If we change `grid-column-prefix` to `col`, and change `$grid-viewport-desktop-infix` to 'lg', the grid will generate the CSS of `[class*="col-lg"]`.
+A handful of variables interpolate with the mixins and functions created, allowing the variables you set in the configuration to simply output with your change in place.
+For instance, if you wanted to use a different wrapper class, such as `.wrap`, simply change `$wrapper-class` to `wrap` in your configuration.

 ### SASS Maps
 Variable maps are an intriguing feature, since they make it simple to view the relationship of a variable under one umbrella.
 By default, the grid generates numbered classes based on the column count in that viewport.
 However, sometimes we can use quick widths that make sense, such as `-quarter` which is the same as `-1of4`.